Advice from experts

 The Colorado River at Lees Ferry is 850-feet lower than the lodge, so expect the weather to be different.
 In the summer, the temps may be 5 to 10 degrees warmer along the river; however, because the water temp is 48 degrees, the air temps on the river can be 10 to 15 degrees cooler.

-Summer: Lightweight, light colors, light jacket.
+Wear light weight, light colors, light jacket.